8wgremlin/glowing-octo-journey/README.md

 Each cell has a h5 that is hidden in the larger screen sizes and shown in the smaller screen sizes.
-If you include the responsiveHeader section this will be displayerd in the large screen sizes and hidden in the smaller screen sizes
+If you include the responsiveHeader section this will be displayed in the large screen sizes and hidden in the smaller screen sizes